ConceptCodes/Smart-Contracts/README.md

 # A Collection of Smart Contracts
-this is basically a collection of Smart Contracts.
-Shoutout to [HASHLIPS](https://github.com/HashLips).
-He gave me all of the starter code for most of theese contracts but i will edit them and ad my own over time.
+This is a collection of Smart Contracts.
+Big shoutout to [HASHLIPS](https://github.com/HashLips), his youtube tutorials provided most of the starter code/inspiration for this repo.
+The beauty of smart contracts is that you put your trust in the code itself, instead of the man.
+Code is law :).
+As i continue to work on more crypto related projects I will update this repo with more template smart contracts, hopefully you come across one that you find helpful.